sibin-n/amazon-ecommerce-analysis-project/README.md

 GROUP BY order_hour
 ORDER BY order_hour; -- Most order was from night time

-WITH Sales_poc_target as (
+-- Details of Sales POC by target achieved and not -- WITH Sales_poc_target as (
 SELECT sales_poc, SUM(order_value) Total_Order_Value, GROUP_CONCAT(DISTINCT sales_target) Sales_Target
 FROM amazon_data